Step by step toward a natural gas-free municipality by 2050

 Off gas by 2050

-Why are we moving away from natural gas?
+Why are we phasing out natural gas?

 Heat Transition Vision